How to make the most of the low season and escape London

 Our trip set off late on Saturday evening via a quick blast down the motorway conveniently located within close proximity to the Spaceships London depot.
 With the obligatory stop for a late night service station coffee (avoid the fuel as much cheaper in the towns) we eventually made our way off the freeways and began to wind our way through the small quaint villages of Hampshire.

-Created as a royal forest by William 1st around the early 11th century for the royal hunt of deer.
-New Forest is the perfect place for those who want to feel like they are travelling back in time.
+Created as a royal forest by William 1st around the early 11th century for the royal hunt of deer, New Forest is the perfect place for those who want to feel like they are travelling back in time.
 If you like Game of Thrones then this is the place for you.
 The area definitely has a spooky charm to it and driving through it at night time makes it even better.
-Be careful of the ponies however at nighttime.
+Be careful of the ponies however at night time.
 They will pop up when you least expect it and seem to be attracted to coloured campervans.

 Once we found our secret camping location we grabbed a beer out of the handy fridge and fell off to sleep, with the wind whistling up the valley, only waking to spot the occasional stray pony.
 Wild ponies you say?
 The New Forest ponies are what make the area iconic.